stephaneVercouillieBMID/slate/source/v2/confirmation.html.md

 **http://itsme.services/v2/ claim/claim_approval_template_name** | This identifies the template used.
 It MUST be set to "http://itsme.services/v2/claim/claim_approval_template_name":{ "essential": true, "value": "free_text" }.
 **http://itsme.services/v2/ claim/claim_approval_text_key** | 	A string holding any text to be displayed in the itsme® app.
 This MUST be set to"http://itsme.services/v2/claim/claim_approval_text_key":{ "essential": true, "value": "Text_as_a_string" }.

-We currently support the following HTML tags in the Free Text template: - <b> - <i> - <u> - <br>.
+We currently support the following HTML tags in the Free Text template: - &lt; b &gt; - &lt; i &gt; - &lt; u &gt; - &lt; br &gt;.
 Tags that are not rendered are ignored.

 <a name="AuthNResponse"></a>
 ## 3.5.
 Capturing an Authorization Code